 When the basic elements of a wireframe have been developed, designers can start testing their prototypes with users or stakeholders.
 This ensures that their prototypes meet customer needs before spending time developing more complex features or functionalities.

-Wireframing is one of the most essential steps in prototyping, and it allows designers to test out ideas quickly and iterate on them until they deliver successful results faster.
-By looking at usability, accessibility, user experience, typography, visuals, etc., we can create an attractive but functional prototype that goes beyond our customers’ expectations.
+Wireframing is one of the most essential steps in prototyping.
+It allows designers to test out ideas quickly and iterate on them until they deliver successful results faster.
+By examining usability, accessibility, user experience, typography, visuals, etc., we can create an attractive but functional prototype that goes beyond our customers’ expectations.

 Using Low-fidelity and High-fidelity Prototyping Tools